-Philip Prowse is the author of Hellyer’s Trip, an espionage novel set in Egypt at the time of the Six Day War.
+Philip Prowse is the author of Hellyer’s Coup, which unfolds against the background of Portugal’s 1974 Carnation Revolution and the guerrilla war in Mozambique, and Hellyer’s Trip, set in Egypt at the time of the Six Day War of 1967.
+Both are espionage novels.

 Why spy fiction?

-I spent a third of my working life overseas and worked hard at learning the language and fitting in.
-So I’ve always relished moments when I was taken for a local.
+I spent a third of my working life overseas, learning the language and fitting in.
+I’ve always relished moments when I was taken for a local.
 The duplicity of being and not being what you appear to be is seductive.
-After I returned to the UK I continued to travel worldwide, and inevitably came across people whose faces did not match their stories.
+After I returned to the UK, I continued to travel worldwide, and inevitably came across people whose faces did not match their stories.

 Do you mean they were spies?